rzuritamilla/phr/lab_gap/PITCHME.md

 ---
 ### Rules of the game
-@ol
+@ul
-1. Open the paper you got and read (for yourself) the name of a GIP colleague
+- Open the paper you got and read (for yourself) the name of a GIP colleague
-2. Write (in ~10 mins) the following information about him/her (words in the tabu list cannot be used!):
+- Write (in ~10 mins) the following information about him/her (words in the tabu list cannot be used!):
-	1. Application domain
+	- Application domain
-	2. Methods (remove?)
+	-  Methods (remove?)
-	3. Unique characteristic
+	-  Unique characteristic
-3. Put the paper back in the lottery pot
+- Put the paper back in the lottery pot
-@olend
+@ulend

 ---
 ### Tabu list